 Once you’re all shopped out you can take in the beauty of the area, which boasts some beautiful colonial homes overlooking the parks.
 A favourite is Parque de Olivar (the olive grove park) which is a national monument thanks to its rows and rows of strangely shaped olive trees.
 It’s also a prime place for bird watching, and signs have been put up throughout the park to help visitors identify them.

-A short walk away, you’ll find a pyramid (yes, pyramid!) called Huaca Huallamarca.
+A short walk away from Parque de Olivar is a pyramid called Huaca Huallamarca.
 The archeological complex dates back to somewhere around 200 BC, and was originally used as a temple, then a cemetery, then a human settlement.

-Historic city centre
+Explore the historic city centre

 While Miraflores and San Isidro are the touristy areas, a trip into the historic centre will give you a better idea of what Lima is really about.